syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grid-Events.md

 {% endhighlight %}
 {% endtabs %}

-## Create custom Context Menu using Grid Events
+## Create custom context menu using grid events

-SfDataGrid allows you to display any custom view like a context menu that can act similar to a pop using the `GridLongPressed` event and `GridTapped` event.
+SfDataGrid allows to display any custom view like a context menu that can act similar to a pop using the `GridLongPressed` event and the `GridTapped` event.

-The following code illustrates how to create a custom context menu using Grid events.
+To create a custom context menu using grid events, follow the code example:

 //MainPage.xaml
 {% highlight xaml %}